-Annual inspections and maintenance of the structural treatment control BMPs identified in Section 6.2.1 are performed by the P&EAD, FMD, and a contractor hired by the Authority.
+Annual inspections and maintenance of hydrodynamic separators, high-rate media filters, infiltration trenches, artificial turf, and various inlet filters and skimmers are performed by the EAD and a contractor hired by the Authority.
 Maintenance consists of as needed cleaning.
-Filter fabric inserts are maintained quarterly, and before and after rain events, with high-priority areas inspected monthly.
+Filter fabric inserts are maintained quarterly, and before and after rain events, with high-priority areas inspected daily.
 The criteria used for cleaning inlet skimmers, trench drain filters, hydrodynamic separators, and high rate media filters are (1) presence of blockages/obstructions in the inflow pathway, (2) condition of BMP structure and filter media, (3) trash/debris/sediment amount accumulated in BMP, and/or (4) presence of standing water and unpleasant odors in the BMP.

 Inspections and maintenance of permeable surfaces, swales, and modular wetlands are done by the landscape contractor and parking lot management contractor hired by the Authority.
-P&EAD also performs annual inspections.
+EAD also performs annual inspections.
 Maintenance consists of as-needed cleaning.
 The criteria used for cleaning permeable surfaces, swales, modular wetlands, and infiltration devices are (1) condition of BMP structure and outlet, (2) trash/debris/sediment amount accumulated on BMP or drainage area, (3) presence of standing water after 72 hours of rain event, (4) vegetative cover height and type, (5) presence of erosion, and/or (6) presence of burrowing animals.

-Annual inspections of the four Authority owned OWSs are conducted by P&EAD and FMD.
+Annual inspections of five OWSs are conducted by EAD and FMD.
 OWSs have an alarm system.
 If the oil reaches a certain level, or oil leaks to the ground, an alarm goes off.
 Alarms are checked monthly.
-Service companies hired by the Authority are contracted to pump out the OWSs on an asneeded basis.
-The criteria used for cleaning the OWSs are (1) the amount of sediment at the bottom of the tanks, (2) the amount of oil, grease, and floatables at the top of the tank, and (3) capacity and functionality of the units.
-The FSF/RFF operator and the RCC each contract with outside vendors to service the remaining five OWSs and the 12,000-gallon wastewater UST annually.
+Service companies hired by the Authority are contracted to pump out the OWSs on an as-needed basis.
+The criteria used for cleaning the oil water separators are (1) the amount of sediment at the bottom of the tanks, (2) the amount of oil, grease, and floatables at the top of the tank, and (3) capacity and functionality of the units.
+The FSF/RFF operator contracts with outside vendors to service the remaining two OWSs and the 12,000-gallon wastewater UST annually.